 CHAPEL PROGRAMS are generally held each Monday and Wednesday at 10:00 a.m. in the Rogers Spiritual Life Center.
-The programs provide a community experience for the campus family.
-Chapel programs not oriented toward structured worship contribute to the integration of faith and learning.
+The purpose of Chapel is to encourage a thoughtful passion for Jesus Christ, bringing students, faculty, and staff together in an atmosphere of inspiration and instruction.
 Chapel, like any other required course and graduation requirement, is considered an essential part of each student's education.